Bantoanon language

 Linguist David Zorc notes that Bantoanon speakers may have been the first Bisayan speakers in the Romblon region.
-He also suggests that Asi may have a Cebuan substratum and that many of its words may have been influenced by the later influx of other languages such as Romblomanon.
+He also suggests that Asi may have a Western Visayan substratum and that many of its words may have been influenced by the later influx of other languages such as Romblomanon.

 Nomenclature

 While Bantoanon is the original and most common name of the language, the name Asi, meaning 'why', is also commonly used especially in formal and academic papers.
+The Commission on the Filipino Language or KWF prescribes the use of Ási with the acute accent on the Á, although the native pronunciation is closer to Ásì with the acute Á and a grave accent on the ì.
 Considering that the language has four other dialects other than Bantoanon: Odionganon, Calatravanhon, Sibalenhon, and Simaranhon, Asi is occasionally used instead of Bantoanon to distinguish between the language and the dialect of it spoken in Banton.
-The term Asi has uncertain origins, and may have been coined around the 1980s–1990s.
-Several native Bantoanons have expressed dislike of the new name, saying that it does not represent themselves, but rather promotes something foreign.
 Speakers of dialects that have evolved through the Bantoanon diaspora prefer Asi, or just their dialect's name.
 In casual speech, however, native speakers often refer to the language as Bisaya, not to be confused with other Bisayan languages.